 Coccydynia - Tailbone Pain

-The physical therapists at PT Center for Women can help treat coccydynia by decreasing pain symptoms and improving function.
+Our physical therapists at PT Center for Women can help treat coccydynia by decreasing pain symptoms and improving function.
+Our patients are evaluated first, and an appropriate program is developed based on their specific needs and life.
 Treatment is done through exercises to strengthen supporting muscles, ultrasound and heat, manual therapy, and correction of posture.
-At PT Center for Women, the patient will be evaluated for the appropriate program based on their specific needs to improve their quality of life.